sinanptm/Task-Management/README.md

 ## Deployment

 - Frontend is deployed on Vercel
-- Backend is deployed on AWS
+- Backend is deployed on AWS with Nginx as reverse proxy
+- Custom domain implementation with subdomain configuration for backend (task.avm-ayurvedic.online)
 - Database is hosted on MongoDB Atlas
+- Note: Heroku deployment pending due to card verification issues (in progress)

 ## AI Tools Usage

-During the development of this project, AI tools were used to:
+During the development of this project, the following AI tools were utilized:

-- Generate initial project boilerplate
+- V0 AI: Used for generating styled components and UI design assistance
+- Claude AI:
+  - Documentation generation and improvement
-- Create TypeScript interfaces and type definitions
+  - Code quality analysis and review
-- Help with ShadCN UI component implementation
-- Generate API endpoint documentation
+  - Technical documentation
-- Debug and optimize code